adhaka3/Pyadiomics-based-glioma-grading/README.md

 3. Select K-Best
 4. PCA

-The models used are Logistic Regression, Raandom forest and XG Boost to get the results.
+The models used are Logistic Regression, Random forest and XG Boost to get the results.
 The highest accuracy achieved is 92.95%.

-If you find any problem with the repository, please report an issue or if you have to give any feedback, please mail me at: ayushdhaka3@gmail.com
+If you find any problem with the repository, please report an issue or if you have to give any feedback, please mail me at ayushdhaka3@gmail.com